 Consumer and business strength has also contributed to a red-hot labour market, with healthy job creation and an unemployment rate of 3.6%, near a 50-year low.
 “Recessions are nearly always associated with broad-based job losses,” Franz notes, “and we just aren’t seeing that right now.”

 On the other side of the recession debate, many economists have argued that an inverted yield curve is the most reliable recession predictor that we have.
 Right now, the inverted yield curve — which happens when the yield on short-term bonds is higher than the yield on long-term bonds — appears to be screaming for a recession.
 And it has been for more than a year.

 An inverted yield curve has preceded every U.S. recession over the past 50 years.
 The current yield environment is more inverted than it has been since the early 1980s.
 This powerful signal has convinced many economists and bond market investors that a recession is inevitable in the next year or two.

 Could that view be wrong?
 Or at least a misreading of the bond market?
-Yes, says Pramod Atluri, principal investment officer of The Bond Fund of America®.
+Yes, says fixed income portfolio manager Pramod Atluri.

 High inflation, which we also haven’t seen since the 1980s, is the key determining factor today, Atluri believes.
 Fed officials have made it clear that fighting inflation is their priority, and they appear to be achieving their goal of bringing prices back down to earth.
 Inflation fell to 3% in June from 9.1% a year ago, a remarkable decline in just 12 months.